ihatenodejs/pontus-mail/README.md

    ./self start
    ```

 You will now have to use a server (NGINX, Apache2, etc.) to serve files from the `./public` directory.
+You may use the example `default.conf` with NGINX if you wish.

 Make changes from the `./src` directory, and `self` will copy them over.
 ## With Docker